 - Yukon Grove – detached small lot single family north of 32nd Avenue at Yukon Court

-- WestRidge Rowhomes (fka Yarrow Gardens) – attached single family south of 44th Avenue at Yarrow Street (under construction in 2020-2021 by Thrive) – winner of 2020 Department of Energy Grand Award In Housing Innovation
+- WestRidge Rowhomes (fka Yarrow Gardens) – attached single family south of 44th Avenue at Yarrow Street (completed in 2022 by Thrive) – winner of 2020 Department of Energy Grand Award In Housing Innovation

-- Riverside Terrace – attached single family on 44th Avenue east of Tabor Street (under construction in 2020 by Creekside Homes)
+- Riverside Terrace – attached single family on 44th Avenue east of Tabor Street (completed in 2020 by Creekside Homes)

-- Clear Creek Terrace – attached single family on Tabor Street north of 44th Avenue (under construction in 2020-2021 by Creekside Homes)
+- Clear Creek Terrace – attached single family on Tabor Street north of 44th Avenue (completed in 2021 by Creekside Homes)